 Planned or anticipated changes to regulations (Forward Regulatory Plan, Stock Review Plan)

-The Commission publishes a public list, with descriptions, of planned or anticipated federal regulatory changes that the Commission intends to bring forward over a 24-month period (Forward Regulatory Plan).
+The CER publishes a public list, with descriptions, of planned or anticipated federal regulatory changes that the CER intends to bring forward over a 24-month period (Forward Regulatory Plan).

-The Forward Regulatory Plan landing page includes a link to the Commission’s stock review plan, which is the Commission’s plan to review its entire regulatory stock over a set period of time.
+The Forward Regulatory Plan landing page includes a link to the CER’s stock review plan, which is the CER’s plan to review its entire regulatory stock over a set period of time.
 The stock review plan includes:

 - a list of the regulations that will undergo a review, prioritized in a way that makes sense to the regulator and stakeholders